sashite/open-standards.md/docs/Chess-Position-Notation.md

 This document is a beta of the CPN specification.

-<div class="sub-title">Copyright Notice</div>
+<div class="sub-title">Copyright notice</div>

-The content of this page is licensed under the [Creative Commons Attribution 3.0 License](//creativecommons.org/licenses/by/3.0/), and code samples are licensed under the [Apache 2.0 License](//www.apache.org/licenses/LICENSE-2.0).
+Except as otherwise noted, the content of this page is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ***